HorvathLab/ReQTL/README.md

 ### build\_SNV_matrix.R

-Transforms the read counts and filtered *.vcf* files into a variant fraction matrix with information from all provided samples
+Transforms the read counts into a variant fraction matrix with information from all provided samples

 #### Input
-* A directory containing the *.vcf* files from the output of Readcounts
+* A directory containing the *.csv* files from the output of Readcounts
-* A prefix for the output files
+* The names of the output SNV matrix and SNV location files

 #### Output